The Enabler Of Casual, Carefree Malfeasance

 I don’t know if it’s wrong.
 I do know I wouldn’t be doing it if Gemini hadn’t made it so.
 Freaking.
 Easy.

 I start every day by reading the morning comic strips, via my paid subscriptions to Comics Kingdom and GoComics.
 One of my absolute favorites is Dan Schkade’s incredible revival of Flash Gordon.
 It’s a miraculous thing!
-He’s made this 90-year-old adventure comic into something modern and relevant, without rejecting everything that made the character iconic or keeping it at an ironic distance.
-Schkade took a beautiful old plant and repotted it in fresh soil.
+He’s taken this 90-year-old adventure comic and turned it into something modern and relevant, without rejecting everything that made the character iconic, or treating it ironically.
+Schkade took a beautiful old plant and he repotted it in fresh soil.

-If his Flash Gordon strips were periodically collected and sold in digest form, they’d be among the very best graphic novels being published today.
+His Flash Gordon strips ought to be periodically collected and sold in digest form.
+If they were, they'd be among the best comic books/graphic novels of the year.
 Schkade says he’s suggested it to King Features Syndicate, but they haven’t done the sane and rational thing yet.

 So.
 Why can’t I just right-click on this strip and save it to a folder every morning?
-At the end of each month, I can export the folder to a PDF or a CBZ file and make my own collected editions.
+At the end of each month, I could export the folder to a PDF or a CBZ file and make my own collected editions.
 I’m paying for these daily strips.
-I’d happily pay for an official monthly digest if King Features sold one, but they don’t.
+I’d happily pay for an official monthly digest, if King Features sold one…but they don’t.
 I won’t be sharing my homemade digests with anybody.
 So what would be the harm?

-“What’s the harm” is a subjective ethical question.
+“What’s the harm” is a subjective ethical question and therefore unanswerable.

-Then along came Gemini.
-This morning, while I was reading my daily comics as usual, I remembered that there are Python libraries for scraping stuff from websites.
+This morning, while I was reading my daily comics as usual, I remembered that there's a Python library for scraping stuff from websites.
 I prompted Gemini to write a Python script that grabbed the latest Flash Gordon strip, via Beautiful Soup.

-To be honest, my mind wasn’t bent on malfeasance.
-I was just kind of curious to see if Gemini could come up with a solution.
+To be honest, my mind wasn’t hellbent on malfeasance.
+I just kind of wanted to see what Gemini would come up with.
 Mostly, I was looking for an excuse to stay in bed for another twenty minutes instead of getting dressed and starting my day.

 But I’ll be danged!
-It worked perfectly, right off the bat:
+The script worked perfectly, right off the bat:

 (I’m just gonna go ahead and call this screenshot “Fair Use.”)